 Ice Group's standards and expectations to health and safety also extend to its suppliers.
-Currently, Ice Group's main supplier is Nokia, who is in charge of building Ice Group's 5G-ready mobile phone network.
+Currently, Ice Group's main supplier is Nokia, who is in charge of building Ice Group's mobile network on both 4G and 5G.
 Nokia and its subcontractors operate within a solid health and safety planning framework that is based on Norwegian legislation.